A Counterfactual Explanation Framework for Retrieval Models: Related Work

-\paragraph{Search Engine Optimization} The study in \cite{seo1, seo2} uses different features like commercial cost, links to optimize the performance of the search engine.
+\paragraph{Search Engine Optimization} techniques \cite{seo1, seo2} generally uses different features like commercial cost, links to optimize the performance of the search engine.
 A major difference of the work in \cite{seo1,seo2} with our work is we only consider the words present in a document as a feature.
 Our objective is to improve the ranking of a particular document concerning a specific query and a retrieval model rather than improving the ranking of a document concerning any query belonging to a particular topic.